grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ## Map a regular expression

-Map a regular expression when you want to format the text and color of a regular expression value.
+Use regex value mapping to format the text and color of a regular expression value.

 1. Edit the panel for which you want to map a regular expression.
 1. In the **Value mappings** section of the panel display options, click **Add value mappings**.